Students and Recent Graduates

 The College Farm employs four full-time staff members who guide the mission of the farm as well as everyday operations.
 For full biographies and more information on the Farm team, visit our blog.

-Jenn is the Director and Farm Manager of the Dickinson College Farm.
+Jenn is the Director of the Dickinson College Farm.
 After graduating from Providence College, she joined the Peace Corps where she developed her interest in sustainable agriculture while living in West Africa and working with farmers.
-As the farm manager, Jenn provides students with hands-on training in sustainable food production and supports faculty and students with on-going research, class-based collaborations and internships.
+Jenn provides students with hands-on training in sustainable food production and supports faculty and students with on-going research, class-based collaborations and internships.

 Jenn served as the President of the Board of Directors for Pennsylvania Association for Sustainable Agriculture (PASA).
 She is an active member in our regional local food movement and founding member of Farmers on the Square, a vibrant producer-only farmers’ market in Carlisle.

 Matt has been farming organic vegetables since 1993, working on farms in Colorado, California and Minnesota before settling in the Cumberland Valley.
 For five seasons, Matt managed Fulton Farm at Wilson College where he learned the ropes of running an educational CSA program, and also developed initial experience with renewable energy systems.
 Matt and Jenn then ran their own farm on rented ground for two seasons before signing on as the full-time farmers at Dickinson College in 2007.
 In addition to regular farm duties at the Dickinson Farm, Matt supervises equipment maintenance, irrigation, sheep and cattle, and also works extensively with solar energy projects and biodiesel fuel applications for the college.

 Alex Smith, Vegetable Production Manager